 Books

-In the past years many books have been added that are also available in electronic form, which is mentioned in the lists of books.
-There is a page 'new books' on which you can see which books have been added to the library.
-That makes it easier to keep informed.
+In the past years many books have been added that are also available in electronic form, which is mentioned in the catalogue: [+PDF] (both paper and digital), or [PDF] (only digital).

 Special books